 The Mirena IUD that is also known as Levonorgestrel is manufactured by the New Jersey based branch of Bayer Healthcare Pharmaceuticals.
 In 2013, the state Supreme Court consolidated the Levonorgestrel lawsuits that accused manufacturer Bayer of selling the drug under unsafe, defective, and knowingly dangerous conditions.
 This court decision came after a similar ruling one month earlier to consolidate federal court lawsuits before a U.S. District Judge in a New York federal court.
 All of these cases alleged that the IUD can migrate, perforate the uterine wall, and cause serious injuries.

-If you used Levonorgestrel and suspect the drug and/or device may have harmed you, contact Dax F. Garza, P.C. immediately as there is a limited time to act and file a claim.
+If you used Levonorgestrel and suspect the drug and/or device may have harmed you, contact the levonorgestrel lawyers at Dax F. Garza, P.C. today to see how we can help.